 Maintain Proper Weight

 Another thing to look at if your cat frequently has poop in its fur, is its weight.
-While humans don’t eat poop, cats do as part of the grooming process, and the butt is one of the first places your cat can’t reach to groom if it’s overweight, which means it will not be able to remove the poop like it normally would, and you will notice it more often.
-Obesity is a huge problem in the United States, with experts stating that more than 50% of cats over the age of five are overweight.
+The butt is one of the first places your cat can’t reach to groom if it’s overweight, which means it will not be able to remove the poop like it normally would, and you will notice it more often.
+Obesity is a huge problem in the United States, with experts stating that more than 50% of cats over the age of 5 are overweight.
 We can prevent obesity by watching portion control and ensuring our cats get enough activity.

 If you have a long-haired cat, you will likely be dealing with this problem all the time as the hair gets in the way, and there’s little you or the cat can do about it.
 Even short-haired cats may have hair growing in this area that can collect feces as the cat uses the litter pan.
 Trimming the fur in this area can help reduce how frequently you need to clean your cat.